1. Some seasons are better than others

 Your trek guide wants to know about any and all health concerns you experience during the climb!

-8. Try to leave no trace of yourself on the mountain
+8. Leave no trace on the mountain

 Kilimanjaro National Park has a 'leave no waste' policy.